 Perfect union between satellite imagery and design

-PlanetObserver satellite imagery is processed in natural colours from raw images collected by different satellites.
+PlanetObserver satellite imagery is processed in natural colors from raw images collected by different satellites.
 After a number of automated processing steps, the final touch is always human.
-PlanetObserver experts adjust the colours and fine-tune the contrast to offer imagery totally consistent with the true colours of the planet.
+PlanetObserver experts adjust the colors and fine-tune the contrast to offer imagery totally consistent with the true colors of the planet.